robkorn/urbit-webhook-funnel/README.md

 ./urbit-webhook-funnel
 ```

 7. The application will start and the webhook webserver will be on the port specified in the `funnel_config.yaml` configured to listen to webhook events on the `/webhook` endpoint.
-Thus in your webhook emitting application/platform, the address you provide will look like:
+Thus, in your webhook emitting application/platform, the address you provide will look like:

 ```html
 http://ip:port/webhook
 ```

 Having the ability to choose which port a funnel uses enables for running multiple funnels at the same time on the same server, but each one pointed at a different chat and targeted by a different service.
-Whichever ports you choose. please ensure that they are open or else the webhook events wont be able to reach your funnel.
+Whichever ports you choose.
+Please ensure that they are open or else the webhook events won't be able to reach your funnel.

 You can visit `http://ip:port` while your funnel is running, and you will be greeted with a basic text page that provides you with instructive information about your given funnel (can be helpful when running multiple funnels):